szelongq/tp/docs/DeveloperGuide.md

 Design Considerations:
 Pros: Easy to implement, ensures that InfoPanel always displays accurate up-to-date information
 Cons: Difficult to extend InfoPanel to display other information with current implementation

+### Leave Balance and Assigned Leaves

+#### Current Implementation

+Currently, leaves are represented by two attributes of `Person`: `LeaveBalance`, which represents the amount of leaves the employee has reamining, and `LeavesTaken`, which represents the leaves that the employee has taken on a given date.

+insert UML Diagram here for removeLeavesBefore

+#### Design considerations:

+**Aspect: How outdated assigned leaves are removed:**

+* **Alternative 1 (current choice):** Manually clear outdated leaves via a command (`removeLeavesBefore`).
+    * Pros: Easier to implement and test than an automated solution, gives more control to the user in which leaves they want to clear.
+    * Cons: Less convenience for the user, could lead to accidental deletion of certain leaves if the user makes a typo with the input date.

+* **Alternative 2:** Assigned leaves will automatically clear themselves once the date has passed.
+    * Pros: More convenient for the user.
+    * Cons: Harder to test, and it could lead to unexpected behaviour. (e.g. What happens if the user changes their timezone, or if the user's system clock fails)
+      Also, the user might want to keep a full record of all assigned leaves.

+### Hours Worked and Overtime

 ### Start Payroll feature